sparkflows/sparkflows-docs/docs/faq/scheduling-workflows.rst

 How can I schedule the workflows I create ?
 ===========

-Fire Insights has a scheduler which allows Workflows to be scheduled at regular intervals.
+Sparkflows has a scheduler which allows Workflows to be scheduled at regular intervals.